ezraike/Celestia_PFB_UI/README.md

 ## Dependencies

-- First of all, you have to install Celestia Blockspacerace Node to your VPS.
+- First of all, you have to install Celestia Blockspacerace Node to on your VPS.
 I set up a Light Node for this project thanks to [Conqueror](https://github.com/DasRasyo/Celestia-Light-Node-blockspace-race) and [NakoTurk's](https://github.com/okannako/celestia-blockspacerace) guides

 ### Install NodeJs modules